cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

   - `--keycap-text`, a color
   - `--keycap-text-active`, a color
   - `--keycap-secondary-text`, a color
-  - `--keycap-modifier-background, a color
+  - `--keycap-modifier-background`, a color
-  - `--keycap-modifier-border, a color
+  - `--keycap-modifier-border`, a color
-  - `--keycap-modifier-border-bottom, a color
+  - `--keycap-modifier-border-bottom`, a color

 Set these CSS variables on any selector inherited by the